-- Your child may begin to eat and drink a little at a time and resume normal eating and drinking as long as he or she is feeling well. - Sometimes a child might have trouble urinating after caudal anesthesia.
-If your child does not urinate within 12 hours after surgery, please call the doctor who performed your child's surgery.
+Your child may begin to eat and drink a little at a time and resume normal eating and drinking as long as he or she is feeling well.

-A nurse will call you 24 hours after the surgery to check how your child is doing.
+• A nurse will call you 24 hours after the test or surgery to check how your child is doing.